Motivation-and-Behaviour/SquareEyes/docs/coding_manual/coding_workflow/setup.md

     ---

-    Start by opening Timelapse, the click on `File > Load template, images, and video files...`.
+    Start by opening Timelapse, then click on `File > Load template, images, and video files...`.
     Navigate to the folder of the participant you're coding, and select the `SquareEyes Template.tdb` file.[^1]

     When you do this, Timelapse has to generate a database for the images.